 Hereditaments that are being used for the provision of the following services to visiting member of the public:

-- Hair and beauty services (such as hair dressers, nail bars, beauty salons, tanning shops etc)
+- Hair and beauty services (such as; hair dressers, nail bars, beauty salons and tanning shops)

 - Shoe repairs/key cutting